mpb9/movies/README.md

 - [x] Make this the hub for my unfinished reviews / unlogged films bc i can't decide what to say / reviews i know i want to write in my head but too lazy so i just didnt log and dont want to forget about / etc.
 - [ ] Create & link youtube playlists for trailers, music moments, etc. in list descriptions instead of having to add video links to each entry
 - [ ] Create & link spotify playlists for soundracks, music moments, etc. in list descriptions instead of having to add song links to each entry
+- [ ] Make the sides of one of my pages look like curtains in a theater (and the top)

 ### Long-term